TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 5/John 5.2.md

 ---

-Now there is in Jerusalem by the sheep [gate] a pool, which is called in Hebrew Bethesda, having five porches.
+Now in Jerusalem by the sheep gate, there is a pool, which is called in Hebrew, "Bethesda," having five porches.